razzius/stylus/docs/executable.md

                                 indicating the corresponding Stylus line
-        -m, --sourcemap         Generates a sourcemap in sourcemaps v3 format --sourcemap-inline      Inlines sourcemap with full source text in base64 format --sourcemap-root <url>  Adds this <url> to sourcemap and all sources --sourcemap-base <path> Base <path> from which sourcemap and all sources are relative -P, --prefix [prefix]   Prefix all css classes -p, --print             Print out the compiled CSS
+        -m, --sourcemap         Generates a sourcemap in sourcemaps v3 format --sourcemap-inline      Inlines sourcemap with full source text in base64 format --sourcemap-root <url>  "sourceRoot" property of the generated sourcemap --sourcemap-base <path> Base <path> from which sourcemap and all sources are relative -P, --prefix [prefix]   Prefix all css classes -p, --print             Print out the compiled CSS